Pro Bowl: Players with most invitations

-As of the 2024 Pro Bowl, 29 players have been invited to at least 11 Pro Bowls in their careers.
-Except for those that are currently active or not yet eligible, each of these players have been inducted into the Pro Football Hall of Fame.
+As of the 2026 Pro Bowl, 30 players have been invited to at least 11 Pro Bowls in their careers.
+Except for those that are currently active or not yet eligible, each of these players have been inducted into the Pro Football Hall of Fame except Jason Witten.
 With his selection in the 2022 Pro Bowl, quarterback Tom Brady has the all-time invitations record at 15.
-Of currently active players, offensive lineman Trent Williams has the most Pro Bowl invitations with 11.
+Of currently active players, offensive lineman Trent Williams has the most Pro Bowl invitations with 12.